NatVanG/PBI-Inspector/README.md

 To modify parameters, save a local copy of the Base-rulesV2.json file at https://github.com/NatVanG/PBI-Inspector/blob/part-concept/Rules/Base-rulesV2.json and point PBI Inspector to the new file.

 To disable a rule, edit the rule's json to specify ```"disabled": true```.
 At runtime PBI Inspector will ignore any disabled rule.

-Currently these changes need to be made directly in the rules file json, however the plan is to provide a more intuitive user interface in upcoming releases of PBI Inspector.

 ## <a id="gui"></a>Run from the graphical user interface (GUI)